fresearchgroup/performance-improvement-of-openedx/README.md

  * Apache-jmeter-3.2:

-     1. Download the Binaries distribution in tgz archive from- http://jmeter.apache.org/download_jmeter.cgi?Preferred=http%3A%2F%2Fwww-eu.apache.org%2Fdist%2Feu.apache.org%2Fdist%2F
+     1.Download the Binaries distribution in tgz archive from- http://jmeter.apache.org/download_jmeter.cgi?Preferred=http%3A%2F%2Fwww-eu.apache.org%2Fdist%2Feu.apache.org%2Fdist%2F

-     2. Instead of installing various plugins manually.
+     2.Instead of installing various plugins manually.
 Install Plugins Manager once and it will do it all for you:installing,up grading and uninstalling.

      Download the Plugins Manager JAR file from https://jmeter-plugins.org/downloads/all/ and extract it into JMeter's lib/ext